 What is Dual Enrollment?

 Dual Enrollment is a program designed for exceptional high school students who wish to take approved classes at the College of Coastal Georgia.
 When satisfactorily completed, such courses will count both toward high school graduation and college credit.
 Tuition for this program is funded by State revenues.
-Students can enroll only in courses approved by the high school counselor and those listed in the Course Directory published by the Georgia Student Finance Commission.

 What are the Admission requirements?